 (e) Transportation of radioactive material.

-(1) Each licensee who transports radioactive material outside the site of usage as specified in the agency license, transports on public highways, or delivers radioactive material to a carrier for transport, shall comply with the applicable requirements of the DOT regulations in Title 49, CFR, Part 107, Parts 171 - 180 and 390 - 397 appropriate to the mode of transport.
+(1) Each licensee who transports radioactive material outside the site of usage as specified in the department license, transports on public highways, or delivers radioactive material to a carrier for transport, shall comply with the applicable requirements of the DOT regulations in Title 49, CFR, Part 107, Parts 171 - 180 and 390 - 397 appropriate to the mode of transport.
 The licensee shall particularly note DOT regulations in the following areas:

 (A) Packaging - Title 49, CFR, Part 173: Subparts A, B, and I.